 The area where you intend to lay pavers should have a slight slope so that water can run off of it.
 Pooling will eventually create pits in the base material, which further creates more pooling.

 First, lay out the general area with a garden hose to get a basic sense of space.
 Refine this layout by hammering in wood stakes and creating a design with a thin rope or twine.
-Use the marking paint to draw an outline 8 inches beyond the staked area.
+Make sure your lines are even, and use a carpenter's square to get your corners just right.
+Then, paint an outline 8 inches beyond the staked area.

 Calculate Materials to Buy